WeroVlz/Recruitify/README.md

 # CV-Job Matching System

-A machine learning system for matching CVs with job postings in Spanish using transformer-based models.
+A machine learning system for matching CVs with job postings in Spanish using transformer-based models, with a web application interface.

 ## Overview

 This system processes CVs in PDF format and job postings in HTML format, extracts relevant information, and trains a model to predict matches between CVs and jobs.
-The system is specifically designed to handle Spanish language content.
+The system is specifically designed to handle Spanish language content and includes a web interface for easy interaction.

 ## Features